wiedehopf/tar1090/README-query.md

 - centerReceiver - conter the view on receiver position.
 - nowebgl - force rendering without WebGL.
 - tableInView - button V / only show aircraft in view in the table
+- screenshot - For automatic screenshotting, disables updates after the first load of all aircraft in view

 ## Toggles